Probate Q&A Series

 • Locate the county where the property sits and file the original will or petition for administration.

-• Obtain letters testamentary or letters of administration from the clerk of superior court.
+• Obtain letters testamentary or letters of administration from the clerk of superior court, if administration is needed.

-• Publish notice to creditors and allow the statutory claim period under G.S.
-28A-18-1 (link).
+• Publish notice to creditors and allow the statutory claim period under Article 14 of Chapter 28A.

-• Inventory and appraise the North Carolina assets, noting that real estate requires formal administration.
+• Inventory and appraise the North Carolina assets, noting that real estate often requires a full estate proceeding.

-• Resolve creditor claims and pay expenses before requesting distribution.
+• Resolve creditor claims and pay expenses before requesting any needed authority to distribute or convey property.

-• Prepare and record the new deed to complete the transfer.
+• Prepare and record any required deed or other instrument to complete the transfer.

 Take the Next Step